pirex360/csv_mongodb/EXPLANATION.md

 # Brief Explanation (*Dataswitcher Tech Challenge*)

 ## Instructions

 - Follow the instructions on the `README.md`
 - Rename/Copy file `.env.example` to `.env`
-- Fill with container values
+- Fill with docker container values, like these :
     ```
     CSV_FOLDER="data"